Skip to main content

 When disabled customers cannot read, navigate, verify, recover, or get help in the way that works for them, the service creates unnecessary barriers and falls short of basic usability.

-In this episode of Regulated Digital, Diane Lightfoot, CEO of Business Disability Forum, explains why disabled customers still face avoidable barriers in communications, service design, and customer support, and what firms in regulated sectors can do differently.
+On Regulated Digital, Diane Lightfoot, CEO of Business Disability Forum, explains why disabled customers still face avoidable barriers in communications, service design, and customer support, and what firms in regulated sectors can do differently.

 The Scale of the Issue